 Incident Overview

-On 1 May 2006, the Singapore-registered bulk carrier Crimson Mars grounded on Long Tom Reef in Tasmania’s River Tamar during a routine pilotage departure from Bell Bay.
-At 1440, during a critical port turn around Garden Island, the helmsman applied starboard helm instead of port, contrary to the pilot’s verbal instructions.
-The error persisted for at least 30 seconds, leading to a course deviation that could not be corrected in time.
-At 1442, despite emergency full astern and both anchors deployed, the vessel grounded at 7.4 knots over ground.
+On 1 May 2006, the Singapore‑registered bulk carrier Crimson Mars grounded on Long Tom Reef in Tasmania’s River Tamar during routine pilotage from Bell Bay.
+At 14:40, during a critical turn around Garden Island, the helmsman applied starboard helm instead of port, contrary to the pilot’s instructions.
+The error persisted for at least 30 seconds, lengthening the swing and making the deviation difficult to correct.
+At 14:42, despite emergency full astern and both anchors deployed, the vessel grounded at 7.4 knots over ground.

 How Helm Order Monitor (HOM) Would Have Intervened